WeigeHuangEcon/myweb/content/publication/iim.md

 +++
-title = "Intergenerational Income Mobility: Counterfactual Distributions with a Continuous Treatment" date = "2017-11-01"
+title = "Distributional Effects of a Continuous Treatment with an Application on Intergenerational Mobility" date = "2017-11-01"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.